OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Method

-\textbf{Multimodal Reasoning Format Reward. } This reward is designed to encourage the model to engage in a structured thinking process.
+This reward is designed to encourage the model to engage in a structured thinking process.
 It guides the model to output its visual reasoning within \verb'<seg>' and \verb'</seg>', its textual reasoning within \verb'<think>' and \verb'</think>', and the final answer between \verb'<answer>' and \verb'</answer>'.
 A reward of 1 is given if the format is followed; otherwise, the reward is 0.